nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Error details shown in the status message.
 Suggestion message will be shown too.

    1. Test case: `notedelete sn/ntuc1 ni/`<br>
-      Expected: No note delete due to empty input for field note index.
+      Expected: No note deleted due to empty input for field note index.
+      Error details shown in the status message.
+Suggestion message will be shown too.

+   1. Other incorrect note delete commands to try: `notedel`.
+      Expected: No note deleted due to unknown command.
       Error details shown in the status message.
 Suggestion message will be shown too.

 ### Toggling between tabs in Warenager